 Enterprise Nation was the first networking event I joined in Bristol.
-Not only have I had the chance to meet some great business owners and bloggers in my area through their events but I also got to
+Not only have I had the chance to meet some great entrepreneurs and bloggers in my area through their events but I also got to hear about their Next Generation Awards.

 I was buzzing when I found out I’d been shortlisted for the final 10.
 And even